arktrail/Dorothy-Ymir/README.md

 A detailed README on how to train the model using NeuralClassifier is saved here: [README.md](https://github.com/yyn19951228/Dorothy-Ymir/blob/master/model/NeuralClassifier/README.md).
 All models are saved in the "/pylon5/sez3a3p/yyn1228/Dorothy-Ymir/model/NeuralClassifier/output/xxx/checkpoint_dir_cpc" folders on PSC.

-Because there are many hyperparameters to tune, we include a summary of some of the best models we trained with the corresponding hyperparameters we used:
+Because there are many hyperparameters to tune, we include a summary of all the models we trained with their corresponding hyperparameters:
 ![tencent models](https://github.com/yyn19951228/Dorothy-Ymir/blob/master/tencent.png)